 What lies beneath that thick ice sheet retains a sense of mystery.
 With dozens of active research stations across the continent, Antarctica still manages to amaze even the most experienced of scientists who continually find new volcanoes and other discoveries both underneath the surface and undersea.

 4. Tales of Epic Explorers Echo Across the Landscape

 The untamed allure of Antarctica has long obsessed the most tenacious explorers.
 Starting in the mid-1800s, British explorer James Clark Ross participated in several treacherous expeditions charting the Antarctic coastline.
 His efforts paid off— he discovered a bay on the western side of Antarctica.
 The Ross Sea remains his namesake to this day.

 Ross never attempted to reach the South Pole, however.
 That particular target instead tempted courageous polar explorers like Roald Amundsen and Robert Falcon Scott, who both organized expeditions to reach it.
 Amundsen ultimately prevailed in December 1911.
 Scott arrived just one month later in January 1912 but tragically passed away shortly after reaching his destination.
 A single cross on Observation Hill on Ross Island commemorates his life.
 Stories of Sir Ernest Shackleton’s thrilling exploits still echo throughout the world of expedition, too.
 On his most famous expedition to the continent, his ship, Endurance, foundered on the ice, leaving Shackleton and his men to drift on ice floes for five months before finding refuge on Elephant Island.

 5. The Weather Is Milder Than You Think

 To visit Antarctica, you need to know when and how to travel to Antarctica.
 On a continent known for frigid weather, it might be hard to imagine the sun could shine brightly while you explore.
-While the lowest natural temperature ever recorded on Earth was indeed taken On the Ice in July 1983, tourist season only runs during austral summer (between November and February) when temperatures are considerably milder.
+While the lowest natural temperature ever recorded on Earth was indeed taken in Antarctica in July 1983, tourist season only runs during austral summer (between November and February) when temperatures are considerably milder.